 This is the default gearing, which you’ll have to remove:

 Build the second gearing using a large and a small gear:

 Use the same gears to build the third gearing:

 Finally, build the fourth gearing using three gears, including an idler gear:

-Use your measurements for each gearing option to analyze how the gearing relates to the turning direction and number of rotations of the gear pointer.
+Use your measurements for each gearing option to analyse how the gearing relates to the turning direction and the number of rotations of the gear pointer.

 How well did your predictions match your observations of the turning direction and turning speed?
 Did anything surprise you?

 What did you do well?
 Is there anything that you could have done better?

 Excellent, now you have a basic knowledge of simple gear configurations.
 Let’s gear up for the next lesson!